knowler/words/content/hello-world.md

 +++

 What is this?
 This is a place for me to turn my thoughts into words.
-This post will give an brief introduction to me and how I intend to use this blog.
+This post will give a brief introduction to me and how I intend to use this blog.
 <!-- more -->